Chief Evaluation Office

 Chief Evaluation Officer Demetra Smith Nightingale

 She is also a Professorial Lecturer at the Trachtenberg School of Public Policy and Public Administration at the George Washington University, teaching Program Evaluation.
-In addition, she is a Senior Research Affiliate with the Poverty Center at the University of Michigan, a senior research consultant with the World Bank, has served on many boards and task forces, and was an expert advisor to the White House Welfare Reform Working Group in 1992-93.
+In addition, she has been a senior research consultant with the World Bank, has served on many boards and task forces, and was an expert advisor to the White House Welfare Reform Working Group in 1992-93.
 She received her B.A. in Political Science and Ph.D. in Public Policy, both from the George Washington University.